geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 **Geohot** [[00:02:13](https://www.youtube.com/watch?v=Ha4yFviaLps&t=133)]
 Oh, like an interview with like Red Hat, like press or?
 No.
-So there's this person that is like semi-professional with their gears and just, he just asked me and...
+So there's this person that is like semi-professional with their gears and just, he just asked me and..

 **Geohot** [[00:02:26](https://www.youtube.com/watch?v=Ha4yFviaLps&t=146)]
 Oh, oh, you did like an interview.